contao/docs-archive/manual/en/01-installation/manual-update.md

 will have to reinstall the modules and depending on the extension you might eventually lose data!

-If you use the composer-client to manage your extensions, you also have to backup the folder '/composer' in the root directory.
+If you use the Composer client to manage your extensions, you also have to backup the folder `/composer` in the root directory.

 ### Synchronizing files